 Servings: 5 Total time: 20 mins Difficulty: beginner

-Pak choi like in Singapore
+Pak choi, just like in Singapore

 Preparation time 10 mins Cooking time 10 mins Total time 20 mins